Smith reported that 94% of the ENT surgeons in the United Kingdom prescribe betahistine to their Meniere's patients (Smith et al, 2005)

 Betahistine may help arthritis.
 According to Tang et al (2016), Betahistine suppressed inflammation in mice with arthritis.
 We have not noticed any effect of betahistine in our patients on arthritis.

 Little has been published about betahistine being incompatible with anything.
 If one believes in the histamine agonism mechanism, it would make little sense to take a centrally acting antihistamine medication with betahistine as the betahistine might not work.
-This covers a lot of ground including many conventional "dizziness" drugs.
+This covers a lot of ground including many conventional "dizziness" drugs such as meclizine.
 A person on betahistine should be able to take purely "peripheral" acting antihistamines (such as Claratin, Allegra and Zyrtec).
 Similarly a person on betahistine should not take antidepressants with central antihistamine side effects such as the "tryptylines".
 This includes Elavil and Pamelor.
 Practically, we have not noted any interaction problems.
 One could also argue that this is not really an incompatability but rather a situation where one is taking with one hand and giving with the other.
 There is no danger, but rather there is likelihood that betahistine may not work as well.
 Logically then, one might use meclizine temporarily, even though one is taking Betahistine.